practicalli/clojure/docs/data-inspector/portal.md

   ) ; End of rich comment block
 ```

-Start a REPL using the `:repl/reloaded` alias from [Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config/) with the `clojure` command to start a REPL.
+Start a REPL using the `:repl/reloaded` alias from [:fontawesome-solid-book-open: Practicalli Clojure CLI Config](/clojure/clojure-cli/practicalli-config/) with the `clojure` command to start a REPL.

 ```clojure
 clojure -M:repl/reloaded